-Can I Put an Offer on a House that is Already Under Contract?
+Can I Submit an Offer on a House that is Already Under Contract?

 You can place a backup offer just in case the house goes back on the market.
 If you choose to go that route, you may need to make a generous offer to make sure your offer is accepted.
-Contracts fall through for various reasons, so there’s always a chance of you getting the house you wanted the first time around.
+Contracts fall through for various reasons, so there’s always a chance of you getting the house you wanted.

 To give yourself the best chance at securing the home you want, register with Homes for Heroes.
 Our expert real estate specialists can guide you through the entire home-buying journey and will work to save you money along the way.
 Heroes who use our program to buy a new home save an average of $2,400.